ramsaloke/ram_saloke_simongame/README.md

 Watch: The game shows a sequence of colors.
 Repeat: Click the colors in the same order.
 Advance: The sequence grows with each level.
-Game Over: Click the wrong color to restart.
+Game Over: Press Any key to restart.

 📂 Project Files
 index.html – Main HTML file